Charity VAT exemptions for fundraising events under threat as HMRC ignores tribunal ruling

 charity sorp

-Written by Audit Partner, Shona Munday The Statement of Recommended Practice (SORP) for charities in the UK is a crucial framework that guides the preparation of financial statements and annual reports for charitable organisations.
+The Statement of Recommended Practice (SORP) for charities in the UK is a crucial framework that guides the preparation of financial statements and annual reports for charitable organisations.
 This framework ensures that charities present their financial information transparently and consistently, maintaining the accounting standards.
-What is charity SORP? […]
+Talk to us What is charity SORP?
+The SORP provides detailed […]

 Charity Tax Issues